MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select the **Save** icon to save the app.

 ## Configure your canvas app
-Let's modify your app so that it displays relevant data.
+In this exercise, you are going to modify your canvas app so that it displays relevant data.

 1. Select the **Tree view** icon in the left navigation.